Proof of Vaccination Process

 If you require proof of residency in The House, please log in to the housing application portal on the Apply for Housing page to print your current Housing License Agreement.
 Hard copy printing is available with the printing service in the lobby of The House.

 The system will allow community members to provide proof of vaccination, including the manufacturer of the vaccine (e.g., Moderna, Pfizer, Johnson & Johnson/Janssen), the number of doses received, the dates, the location of vaccination and an image of your vaccination card.

 Is it mandatory to upload my vaccination information?

-Individuals are considered fully vaccinated for COVID-19 two weeks after they have received the second dose in a two-dose series (Pfizer or Moderna), or two weeks after they have received a single-dose vaccine (Johnson & Johnson/Janssen).
-Currently, New York state only recognizes COVID-19 manufacturers that have been approved by the U.S. Food and Drug Administration (FDA) (i.e., Pfizer, Moderna, and Johnson & Johnson/Janssen).
+Individuals are considered to have received their primary vaccination after they have received the second dose of a two-dose MRNA series (Pfizer or Moderna), or after they have received a single-dose vaccine (Johnson & Johnson/Janssen).
+Currently,

 I have obtained a vaccine outside of the United States that is not currently approved by the U.S. FDA.
 Should I report this and what can I expect?